 LANGUAGE KNOWLEDGE consists of understanding others and making yourself understood.
-The aim of language learning is to acquire these two abilities in both listening/speaking and reading/writing.
+The aim of language learning is to acquire these two abilities, in both speech and in reading/writing.

 Conceiving the meaning of texts and speech is an analytical process.
 Communicating a message in speech or in writing is a synthetic activity.